What is an AR Zoo?

 Some zoos still say that people have to see wild cats in cages, up close, to appreciate and save them, but in the past 200 years of that methodology, the big cats have only been forced to the edge of extinction.
 Tigers could be gone in the wild in the next five years, so we have to embrace a new way of thinking and better ways to engage people with their natural world.
 Augmented Reality and Virtual Reality experiences are far more immersive, educational and fun.

-In addition to wild cats leaping off the walls in AR zoo and VR zoo, you will find 360 videos on display, on the weekends.
-Put on one of our Oculus Go headsets and choose from dozens of videos of the 60 exotic cats who have been saved from fur farms, circus acts, roadside zoos, and private owners.
+In addition to wild cats leaping off the walls in AR zoo and VR zoo, you may find 360 videos on display, on the weekends.
+Put on one of our Oculus Go headsets and choose from dozens of videos of the 50+ exotic cats who have been saved from fur farms, circus acts, roadside zoos, and private owners.
 You will feel like you are right in the middle of the action.
 In some videos you are the Keeper, handing out treats to some very happy lions, tigers, and other wild cats.
 In other videos, you are the Big Cat Vet who is performing life-saving techniques to give these cats, who can’t go free, a better quality of life.

 Big Cat Rescue’s First CGI Tiger